Reviews You Can Rely On

 Our Analysis and Test Results

-We recently tested the newest, upgraded version of the Osprey Daylite Wheeled Duffel 40 and it's still our favorite pint-sized gear-hauler for several reasons, but our favorite features are its generous storage compartment and its ability to transform into a backpack or duffel with ease.
+We recently tested the newest, upgraded version of the Osprey Daylite Wheeled Duffel 40 and it's still our favorite pint-sized gear-hauler for several reasons, but our prized features are its generous storage compartment and its ability to transform into a backpack or duffel with ease.

 Comparative Details Across Carry On Luggage